 - Notify the recipient that UPSI being shared is confidential and proprietary and enter into a confidentiality/ non-disclosure agreement.

 - Mode of sharing UPSI shall be either by an email (address directly to the insider without copying) or hard copy or any other electronic mode or device or provide access to the information, data, server with acknowledgement or verbal exchange.

 - Shall notify to the compliance officer to enable him to maintain names of the persons along with PAN (or any other identifier where PAN is not available) with whom information is shared.

 The Board of Directors shall ensure that a structured digital database is maintained containing the names of such persons or entities, as the case may be, with whom UPSI is shared under Regulation 3 along with the Permanent Account Number (PAN) or any other identifier authorized by law, where PAN is not available.
+The database shall also contain the names of persons who have communicated the UPSI.
 Such database shall be maintained with adequate internal controls and checks, such as time stamping, audit trails, etc. to ensure non-tampering of the database.

 RESTRICTIONS ON COMMUNICATION AND TRADING BY INSIDERS

 The Board of Directors shall require the parties to execute agreements to contract confidentiality and non- disclosure obligations on the part of such parties and such parties shall keep information so received confidential, and shall not otherwise trade in securities of the company when in possession of unpublished price sensitive information